jdellithorpe/ldbc-snb-datagen-cloudlab-profile/README.md

-# ldbc-snb-dataget-cloudlab-profile
+# CloudLab Profile for Generating LDBC SNB Datasets #
-CloudLab profile for generating LDBC SNB datasets.
+Starts up a configurable number of CloudLab servers setup with Hadoop and the LDBC SNB dataset generator ready to generate datasets.